mrStefanJ/front-end-task/README.md

       },
 ```

-On index.js I hade crete function to automatically scrolling back to top.
 I have used bootstrap labraries(news version) beacuse it help to design websites faster and easier
 and font awesome icons.